Weill-Neurohub-OPTiMaL/ManualTimeAlignerGUI/README.md

     part of the data stream means that another part comes significantly out of alignment
   - `f`: **general warning**: Aligner was generally concerned with the quality of the alignment.
 Use this is you think that something is generically bad with the data or alignment

+## Citing and Authorship
+If you use our code, please cite our Journal of Visualized Experiments [paper](https://www.jove.com/methods-collections/2119).

+This repository was written by [Tomek Fraczek](https://github.com/TomekFraczek) and is overseen by [Jeffrey Herron](https://neurosurgery.uw.edu/bio/jeffrey-herron-phd).

+## Funding
+This work was supported by funding from the Weill Neurohub, the National Institutes of Health (UH3NS100544), and the National Science Foundation (DGE-2140004).